 When it comes to estate planning, the focus is often on married couples.
-For those who have never married, are widowed or are divorced, the importance of estate planning is sometimes overlooked.
+For those who never married, are widowed or are divorced, the importance of estate planning is sometimes overlooked.

 When you’re married, you don’t have to think about who will speak for you when you’re unable to speak for yourself—it’s a role that’s assumed by the spouse almost by default.
 That’s a luxury that singles don’t have and must plan for.
 Find someone you trust and designate him or her as your power of attorney in case you become incapacitated.

 Plus, your estate could end up paying more in taxes and probate fees if you don’t have a will.
-One thing to remember is that intestate succession does not affect all of your property.
+One thing to remember is that intestate succession does not affect all your property.
 Things like life insurance policies and retirement accounts that have named beneficiaries will still go to whomever you named on the policy or the account, whether you have a will or not.

 JD, CFP®, Series 7 Securities Registration,1 Series 66 Advisory Registration,† Life and Health Insurance License Kate has been a financial planner at Wealth Enhancement Group since 2007.
 Previously, she assisted in the management of trusts and portfolios for high-net-worth clients.
-As a Senior Financial Planner, she is involved with the Roundtable™ and provides her expertise to help walk clients through the best way to organize their estates to ensure their assets are passed in the most...Read More
+She is involved with the Roundtable™ and provides her expertise to help walk clients through the best way to organize their estates to ensure their assets are passed in the most...Read More